andreimoldovan23/SpringRecipeApp/README.md

 add/edit/delete ingredients associated with a recipe, upload image for recipe

 -the branch called Simple provides an implementation of this using Thymeleaf and basic get/post methods; no RESTful\
--the branch called REST provides an implementation of this USING RESTful services
+-the branch called REST provides an implementation of this USING RESTful services; not yet finished, coming up